nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <a name="delete-reminder"></a>
 #### 4.4.5 Deleting a reminder: `delete reminder`

-Deletes the specified reminder from the list of reminders.
+Deletes the specified reminder from ModQuik.
+Users can delete a reminder if they think it is no longer relevant.

 Format: `delete reminder INDEX`